4GeeksAcademy/machine-learning-content/06-12d-ml_algos/natural-language-processing.md

 4. Remove Stop words: It removes all the frequently used words such as “I, or, she, have, did, you, to”.

-Both previous steps can be easily achieved by using the nltk and string modules.
+Both steps 3 and 4 of the cleaning process (remvoing special characters and stop words) can be easily achieved by using the nltk and string modules.
 Let's see an example of the punctuation and stop words this modules have already defined.

 ```py
 import string